Security Overview

 • Per-project master key.
 Data keys are wrapped with a project-scoped master key.
 Projects in different vaults have independent master keys; a master key leak from one project reveals nothing about any other.

-When a secret is decrypted, the master key is loaded into memory on demand, the data key is unwrapped, the plaintext is returned, and both the master key and data key are zeroed in finally blocks before the request returns.
+When a secret is decrypted, the master key is loaded into memory on demand, the data key is unwrapped, the plaintext is returned, and both the master key and data key are wiped from memory before the request returns.
 Plaintext secrets are never cached.

-Passwords, TOTP seeds, and recovery codes at rest are hashed with Argon2id at OWASP-recommended parameters (t=3, m=64 MiB, p=2).
-Webhook signing secrets and sync credentials are encrypted at rest with AES-256-GCM using a per-subsystem subkey derived from the data encryption key via HMAC-SHA256.
+Passwords, TOTP seeds, and recovery codes at rest are hashed with Argon2id at OWASP-recommended parameters.
+Webhook signing secrets and sync credentials are encrypted at rest with AES-256-GCM using a separately derived key for each subsystem, so a leak in one area cannot decrypt the others.

 Encryption in transit

 • TLS 1.2+ is enforced at the edge by Cloudflare.
-Requests on lower protocol versions are rejected before they reach our origin.
+Requests on lower protocol versions are rejected before they reach our servers.

-• HSTS is set on every production response with max-age=31536000; includeSubDomains, so browsers reuse HTTPS for a year after first contact.
+• HSTS on every production response, so browsers reuse HTTPS for one year after first contact.

-• CSP is set on every production response with a per-request script nonce on HTML routes and default-src 'none'; frame-ancestors 'none' on API routes.
-Scripts that did not originate from our own build cannot execute in the dashboard.
+• Strict CSP on every production response with a per-request script nonce.
+Scripts that did not originate from our own build cannot execute in the dashboard, and our API responses are not embeddable.

-• Origin / Referer validation on every state-changing request (POST / PUT / PATCH / DELETE) rejects cookie-authenticated requests whose Origin or Referer does not match the configured frontend hosts.
+• Origin / Referer validation on every state-changing request rejects cookie-authenticated requests whose origin doesn't match the configured frontend hosts.
 Combined with SameSite=Lax cookies, this closes the CSRF surface.

 Machine authentication

 Machines authenticate to SikkerKey with Ed25519 request signatures, not bearer tokens.
-Every request is signed over {method}:{path}:{timestamp}:{nonce}:{bodyHash} with the machine's private key.
+Every request is signed with the machine's private key.
+The signature covers the request method, URL, timestamp, nonce, and body, so any tampering invalidates it.
 The machine's private key is generated on the machine during bootstrap and never transmitted to SikkerKey.
-Only the public key is stored server-side.
+SikkerKey stores only the public key.

 • Signature verified before nonce consumed.
-An invalid signature never touches the nonce table, so an attacker cannot burn legitimate nonces.
+An invalid signature never touches our nonce store, so an attacker cannot burn legitimate nonces.

-• Timestamp window is 5 minutes past, 1 minute forward, enforced by the signature verifier.
+• Timestamp window is 5 minutes past, 1 minute forward.

 • Failure responses are generic.
-The server returns Authentication failed for every verification failure mode.
-Specific reasons (clock skew, nonce reuse, unknown key length) live only in the audit log, never in the client response.
+SikkerKey returns Authentication failed for every failure mode.
+The actual reason is recorded in the audit trail, but never disclosed in the response, so an attacker can't probe for what went wrong.

 Dashboard authentication